Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \
 \
 There was a girl, she started, due to an accident, the teeth of the hairclip had pierced that girl's skull.
 After that, a female engineer came up with an idea of making clips from a flexible material, that even if you lie on it, it should make no harm to your skin.
 There was a little spark in her eyes, the gentle way she brought up the story really moved me for a moment.
 She held the clip the way a child holds a treasure they’ve just found between the shelves – gentle, delighted, a little surprised by how much it meant.

 I think she really felt the weight of what the engineer did, which made I, feel the weight of her feeling it.
 People soften when they hear that something gentle was born from something tragic.
 I mean, sure, there are people who took every mistake, every loss, every step they'd been through, silently turn it into something that could save the next person they care about, like the way Tony added a parachute to Peter’s suit after watching Rhodey fall in the past.

+miyashita park

 I urge of being praised, fear of being scolded.
 I'm not that

-that face of kids telling their parents how they got praised in art class
+Oops, I'm shaking.
+Time to eat that face of kids telling their parents how they got praised in art class

 The type of people who can speak but cannot hear, is a stereotype of saying crap, which is, me.